For generations, health providers have offered mental health care to kids outside of the primary care or pediatricians office.

 Dr. Hopkins earned her graduate degrees from the University of Louisville and led two mental health training clinics in underserved locations in the West End of Louisville.

 Two years ago, she was invited to a communitywide meeting of people working with trauma victims.
-She sat on a roundtable with Erin R. Frazier, M.D., pediatrician with Norton Children’s Medical Associates – Broadway.
+She sat on a roundtable with Erin R. Frazier, M.D., pediatrician with Norton Children’s Medical Group – Broadway.

 Drs.
 Frazier and Hopkins then started an informal collaboration.